Margarita Louis-Dreyfus: Career

-On 29 August 2016, Louis-Dreyfus and the Marseille mayor, Jean-Claude Gaudin, stated during a press conference with Frank McCourt that McCourt had agreed in principle to purchase the French Ligue 1 football club, Olympique de Marseille, owned by Louis-Dreyfus.
+On 29 August 2016, Louis-Dreyfus and the Marseille mayor, Jean-Claude Gaudin, stated during a press conference with Frank McCourt that McCourt had agreed in principle to purchase the French Ligue 1 football club, Marseille, owned by Louis-Dreyfus.
 The purchase deal was completed for a reported price tag of 45 million euros on 17 October 2016.

 Personal life

 In 1988, on a Zurich to London flight, she met Robert Louis-Dreyfus.
-They married in 1992 and had three sons, including Kyril who is the chairman and majority shareholder of English Championship football club, Sunderland.
+They married in 1992 and had three sons, including Kyril who is the chairman and majority shareholder of English Premier League football club, Sunderland.
 Margarita, who had been working for a circuit-board equipment seller, became a full-time wife and mother.
 She took over as chairman of the Louis Dreyfus Group in 2009, following her husband's death from leukemia.

 In 2016, she had a net worth of $9.5 billion.
 She is a Swiss citizen living in Zurich with her three sons (Éric born in 1992, and twins, Maurice and Kyril, born in 1997), according to Forbes.
-Her partner is Philipp Hildebrand, the former head of the Swiss central bank.
-She gave birth to twin girls on 21 March 2016.
+Her partner was Philipp Hildebrand the former head of the Swiss central bank.
+She has twin daughters with him who were born in 2016.

 Margarita is the second cousin once removed (by marriage) of American actress Julia Louis-Dreyfus.